oduortoni/simple-server/README.md

 	$cd simple server
 	$go run .

-Open Your browser and nvigate to
+Open Your browser and navigate to the following url:

 	http://localhost:9000